 We can sense that something important—perhaps even traumatic—is about to happen, as Malala’s lack of memory about the incident suggests trauma or injury.
 Based on what Malala has previously said about the state of education and security in Pakistan, we can assume that the bearded man climbing aboard the bus is looking to do harm to the children—not, as he claims, looking for information about them.

 Malala and Moniba listen as the young man argues with Usman Bhai Jan.
 Suddenly, a second man, dressed in white, thrusts open the door and climbs onto the bus.
 He demands to know which girl is Malala.
 No one speaks.
 However, the speaker realizes that she is the only girl not wearing her burqa.
-Without warning, the man raises a gun—a Colt 45, Malala later learns—and shoots Malala three times.
+Without warning, the man points a gun at Malala and fires three times.
 One bullet hits her in the eye and shoulder.
 The second bullet hits her friend Shazia’s hand.
 The third hits the arm of her friend, Kainat Riaz.
 Malala—who now explicitly reveals her name—says that the attacker’s hand was shaking when he fired the gun.
 Malala explains that she will now tell “her story.”

 In this shocking scene, we see the scope of the book ahead of us.
 In response to the bearded man’s rough question, Malala’s book bravely offers an answer: “I am Malala.”
 We’re also given further insight into Malala’s enormous capacity for empathy and understanding.
 While others might brand their assassins villains or cowards, Malala seems more interested in understanding what was going through her assassin’s head.
 She notes that his hands were shaking, suggesting that at the time of the act itself, he’s terrified or ashamed of killing a young girl.
 The burqa acts as a kind of symbol in the book, especially in this scene.
 Malala can “see” more clearly than the other girls—because she doesn’t wear a burqa—but this means that she can also be clearly seen, and thus targeted.